 Gears on a hub motor e-bike

-Hub motor means the motor only has one gear
+Hub motor means the motor only has one gear.

-On a hub motor e-bike, the motor only has one gear.
-The rider may have multiple gears but the motor only has one gear.
-It doesn’t matter how many gears are on the bike gears are for the rider.
-If you have a hub motor e-bike your motor only has one “gear” and only one gear ratio.
+If you have a hub motor e-bike, your motor only has one “gear” and one gear ratio.
 For each revolution of the motor, the wheel makes one revolution.
-Hub motors are like cars with only one gear, the only advantage here is that electric motors can create good torque at low speeds.
+Hub motors are like cars with only one gear — stuck in the second gear; the only advantage here is that electric motors can create good torque at low speeds.
 Gasoline engines only create good torque at higher RPMs.

 Gears and motor heat